 And not to mention, part of our time in Sicily we were staying with family who had absolutely no WiFi (the horror), so I knew I had to find a solution.

-If you want to learn how to travel the world and never be without your own personal WiFi, no matter how remote your location, keep reading.
+So, if you’re sick of spotty WiFi in your hotel that only seems to work on that one couch in the lobby (a situation I’ve personally experienced one too many times), and you want to learn how to travel the world and never be without your own personal WiFi, no matter how remote your location, then keep reading.

 I’ve discovered an amazing little device that will do just that.
 It’s called Tep Wireless and for less than $10/day it works as a mobile hotspot, allowing you to connect your devices wherever you go.